Academy Sports and Outdoors Logo

 .380 Auto

-The .380 Auto is nicknamed the 9mm short — the difference being its casing length.
+The .380 Auto is nicknamed the 9mm short because of its casing length.
 This caliber has a diameter of 9x17mm.
 It's a compact handgun caliber created by John Browning.

 • Nowadays, firearm owners more frequently use this caliber for self-defense.